sjuarezsd/htmx-contacts-app/README.md

-# Contacts Manager App
+# HTMX Contacts App

 ## Overview

 This Contacts App is a simple yet powerful tool for managing your contacts.
-It comes from the Hypermedia Systems book and is built using **HTMX** for a dynamic and responsive user interface and **Flask** as the backend framework, this app provides a seamless experience for adding, editing, and managing your contacts efficiently.
+It comes from the [Hypermedia Systems](https://hypermedia.systems/) book and is built using **HTMX** for a dynamic and responsive user interface and **Flask** as the backend framework, this app provides a seamless experience for adding, editing, and managing your contacts efficiently.
 It serves as an effecive example of the power of **HTMX** for creating modern web applications using SSR and hypermedia.

 ## Features